Interest rates could rise sooner than previously projected

 By Rob Roach, ATB Economics 27 October 2021 1 min read

-The Bank of Canada announced* this morning it is keeping its trendsetting policy interest at 0.25 per cent.
+As per this morning’s announcement,* the Bank of Canada is keeping its trendsetting policy interest rate at the effective lower bound of 0.25 per cent.